-Employees who take care of an elderly family member are facing employers who are ill prepared for Canada’s ageing population.
+Employees who take care of an elderly family member are facing employers who are ill prepared for Canada’s aging population.
 Here, some ways caregivers can help themselves both at work and at home.

 Working and providing care for an elderly person can be draining both physically and mentally.
 And while the challenges involved in this balancing act aren’t new, the large number of workers taking on this responsibility is.